 So there's no compelling reason to be the first GM to draft a kicker.
 Or the second GM, or the third.
 For that matter, there's no real reason to be the eighth or the tenth.
 In fact, unless your league mandates it, there's really no reason to draft a kicker at all!

 The other problem for our purposes is that talent is virtually impossible to estimate.
-Placekicking results are so noisy that, outside of Tucker and perhaps a couple of veterans like Matt Prater with a decade or more in the league, we just don't know who is genuinely good and who is just on a hot streak.
-Even then it's dicey.
+Placekicking results are so noisy that, outside of Tucker, we just don't know who is genuinely good and who is just on a hot streak.
+Even then, it's dicey.
 The guys with an average substantially better than you'd expect all have such small sample sizes that it's likely a fluke.
 The guys with huge sample sizes all have averages that are about what you'd expect.
 In the past, I've tried to name other kickers who were probably a bit better average.
 Three years ago, I mentioned Stephen Gostkowski as a proven veteran who we could be relatively confident was good; Gostkowski finished the year with the third-worst field goal percentage in the league and never played another NFL game.

-For less-proven guys it's even more of a roller-coaster.
+For less-proven guys, it's even more of a roller-coaster.
 Through thirteen games in 2019, rookie Matt Gay ranked 5th in the league in field goals over expectation (based on the distance of each kick).
 Over his final three games, Gay made just three of his eight attempts.
-Gay ranked 6th in ADP heading into last year but was cut before the season even started and spent the first 10 weeks out of the NFL.
-Then he landed with the Rams and was the #6 fantasy kicker over the final seven weeks, making 87.5% of his field goals and 100% of his extra points.
-Gay now enters the season as a projected starter and Top 12 kicker by ADP again, but seeing him yo-yo between all-star and unrosterable, do we have any idea whether he's a good kicker or not?
+Gay ranked 6th in ADP heading into 2020 but was cut before the season even started and spent the first 10 weeks out of the NFL.
+Then he landed with the Rams and was the #6 fantasy kicker over the final seven weeks.
+He converted on a ridiculous 94% of his field goals in 2021 and 2022 and then signed the largest free agent contract at the position in NFL history.
+Again, this is a guy who may have never gotten another opportunity if not for a late injury in 2020.

 If you're still a bit skeptical about how effective streaming kickers off the waiver wire can be, I tracked the results of all of my picks through last year and summarized them here.
 2022 was a down year for the model, with a per-game average of 6.82 points, which would have ranked 12th among all kickers.
 That followed a tremendously good year, as the model averaged 8.45 points per game in 2021 (which would have ranked 2nd).
 In 2020, 2019, and 2018, it averaged 7.39, 7.65, and 7.43 points per game, respectively.

 Week 1 Situations